GfSE/SAF-Specification/viewpoints/Physical-Internal-Exchange-Viewpoint.md

 ## Example
 *none*
 ## Purpose
-The Physical Internal Exchange Viewpoint serves for the identification and definition of interface(s) of element(s) of the SOI.
-Also, the delegation of SOI element interface(s) to SOI boundary interface(s) is covered.
+The Physical Internal Exchange Viewpoint serves for the identification and definition of interfaces of elements of the SOI.
+Also, the delegation of SOI element interfaces to SOI boundary interfaces is covered.
 The Phyiscal Internal Exchange Viewpoint
-* identifies SOI element interface(s) on a Physical Level
+* identifies SOI element interfaces on a Physical Level
-* states to which other SOI element(s) the interface(s) are connected to
+* states to which other SOI elements the interfaces are connected to
-* assigns interface specification(s) to interface(s)
+* assigns interface specifications to interfaces
-* defines the usage of interface(s), e.g. if only a subset of the interface(s) is used
+* defines the usage of interfaces, e.g. if only a subset of the interfaces is used
-* defines the delegation of SOI element interface(s) to SOI boundary interface(s)
+* defines the delegation of SOI element interfaces to SOI boundary interfaces
 ## Applicability
 The Logical Internal Exchange Viewpoint supports the "Develop Models and Views of Candidate Architecture" activity included in the "Architecture Definition Process" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2015 [§ 4.4] and contributes to the preliminary interface definition and system architecture description.
 ## Stakeholder